-Based in the Raleigh area of North Carolina, The Plastic Infinity is an exploration of the possibilities of sound.
-From the most basic blues, jazz, and rock influences to the most far reaching freeform psychedelic wanderings, they bounce off of the influences of groups like Pink Floyd and The Jimi Hendrix Experience, and weave them into their own strange blend of sound-scapes.
+Based in Raleigh, North Carolina, Magus and the Plastic Infinity is an exploration of the possibilities of sound.
+From the most basic blues, jazz, and rock influences to the most far reaching free-form psychedelic wanderings, the music bounces off of the influences of groups like Pink Floyd and The Jimi Hendrix Experience, and weaves them into their own strange blend of sound-scapes.

-There is a definite fusion of the movements and chord structures that make jazz so cool and complicated, with the pop sensibilities that draw you to bands like The Beatles and also, the weirdness that keeps you going back to your Doors and Pink Floyd records.
-This is music for the connoisseur.
-It drives your feet and makes you feel the power of heavy hitters like Robin Trower and then turns and gets introspective and sophisticated, like Jethro Tull or Jane's Addiction.
-Some of it is very heavy, but not at the expense of insulting your intelligence with teenage lyrics and chunk-a chunk-a metal riffs, until you want to puke.
+There is definitely a fusion happening, between the movements and chord structures that make jazz so cool and complicated and the pop sensibilities that draw you to bands like The Beatles.
+The weirdness that keeps you going back to your Doors and Frank Zappa records is there, too.
+This is truly a music for the connoisseur.
+Your feet will feel the driving power of heavy hitters like Robin Trower.
+Your head will experience the sophisticated introspection of bands like Jane's Addiction and Jethro Tull.
+Some of it is indeed very heavy, but not at the expense of insulting your intelligence with teenage lyrics and chunk-a chunk-a metal riffs, until you want to puke.

 The group swings tempos and vacillates from folk, to blues-rock, to jazz, to heavy grooves, and back again.
 They are musically daring and committed to interesting motifs.
 This is a band that is not caught in the three chord pop tune hell that is prevalent on the average radio station (not to mention in the seventh plane of hell).
 A portion of their repertoire is acoustic in nature and will further demonstrate their versatility.
 The lyrics are not plucked from the lyric tree, or wrapped in cellophane, either.
 Written by a poet and carefully formed, they demonstrate the integrity of the music, and tell the tales of men who lead the examined life.
 Often cerebral but always relatable, they crown the journey into the inner ear that is the phenomenon known as The Plastic Infinity....
 You'll just have to hear for yourself.